openstack-archive/infra-manual/doc/source/drivers.rst

 Create proposed/* Branch
 ~~~~~~~~~~~~~~~~~~~~~~~~

-For OpenStack repositories this should be performed by the OpenStack
+For OpenStack projects this should be performed by the OpenStack
 Release Manager at the Release Branch Point.
 If you are managing
-branches for your repository you may have permission to do this
+branches for your project you may have permission to do this
 yourself.

 * Go to https://review.openstack.org/ and sign in
-* Select 'Admin', 'Projects', then the repository
+* Select 'Admin', 'Projects', then the project
 * Select 'Branches'
 * Enter ``proposed/<series>`` in the 'Branch Name' field, and ``HEAD``
   as the 'Initial Revision', then press 'Create Branch'.